Putting in a solar energy system can cost a lot of money. But some people might end up saving money, depending on:

 Look for ‘renewable energy charge’ on your bill to see how much GreenPower costs.

-You can compare electricity offers with GreenPower on the Energy Made Easy site.
-The cost of GreenPower is in the Energy Price Fact Sheet or the retailer's written summary of the offer.
+You can compare electricity plans with GreenPower on the Energy Made Easy site.
+The cost of GreenPower is in the Basic Plan Information Document or the retailer's written summary of the plan.

 Different retailers get different amounts of renewable electricity to sell.
-You can ask the retailer to tell you more before you sign up to an offer.
+You can ask the retailer to tell you more before you sign up to a plan.